 Do you believe in arranged marriages?
 I don’t, but I already offered up my little prince to my best friend’s princess-to-be at her baby shower today.
 She’s that important to me.

 We discovered we both have the same first and middle names in Kindergarten, and that’s nothing short of a cosmic connection for five-year-old girls.
 We quickly re-branded ourselves with hybrid names–Jodiy GoldKing and Jodyi KingGold–and formed an unbreakable bond.
-We survived a duel for the same boy in Elementary School, puberty-induced Middle School mayhem, High School cliques, double-dating two boys named Jimmy, crime and punishment, 80s hair, playing the same Varsity sports, attending different colleges, being Boston roommates, multiple moves, three marriages, two divorces (mine and my parents’), trips abroad, my Mom’s ovarian cancer diagnosis/battle, unrelated health scares, and pregnancy.
+We survived a duel for the same boy in Elementary School, puberty-induced Middle School mayhem, High School cliques, double-dating two boys named Jimmy, crime and punishment, 80s hair, playing the same Varsity sports, attending different colleges, being Boston roommates, multiple moves, marriages, trips abroad, my Mom’s ovarian cancer diagnosis/battle, unrelated health scares, and pregnancy.
 And she is still one of my closest friends.

 Today, I offer what I have learned about Mommyhood thus far to my beloved friend Jody.
 I certainly don’t know it all–Alex is just eight-months-old–but here’s what I do know: